-Social Media – Of course, your business should have a Facebook Page and/or a Twitter Account.
+Social Media - Of course, your business should have a Facebook Page and/or a Twitter Account.
 How will anyone know who you are if you aren’t using the newest word of mouth resources?
 I’m referring to the no-cost social media tools.
 There’s no cost to start a Facebook Page or Twitter Account for your business.
 Once you build your audience, spread the word that you are hiring.
-Also, there are many groups on Facebook for jobs in certain areas where you can announce you are hiring for free and reach an audience who may not see your ads otherwise.
+Also, there are many groups on Facebook for jobs in certain locations where you can announce you are hiring for free and reach an audience who may not see your ads otherwise.
 You can do a search for the location you are in and jobs on Facebook and you will see the groups listed.
 Another great place on Facebook to get the word out that you are hiring are the Buy and Sell or Buy and Trade Groups.
 You can have someone in the company take on these tasks for you to free up your time.

 LinkedIn - Although this does also fall into the Social Media category, it’s a different target market.
 Again, your company should have a LinkedIn page where you can engage with your customers and get your brand out there.
 LinkedIn has a ton of groups that you can post your opportunities to for free and you can get the word out to your connections by posting status updates.

-Using Freelance Websites – Freelance websites are an inexpensive way to hire someone to assist you with short-term projects.
+Using Freelance Websites - Freelance websites are an inexpensive way to hire someone to assist you with short-term projects.
 You can hire a freelancer to recruit for you.
-Many of them have access to LinkedIn and resume databases where they can search for resumes of individuals you are looking to hire and send you the resumes.
-A freelancer can also conduct a pre-screen interview for you.
+Many of them have access to LinkedIn and resume databases where they can search for the types of individuals you are looking to hire and send you the resumes.
+A freelancer can also reach out to the individuals and pre-screen them for you.
 One of the popular freelance websites is Upwork.
 You can search for a recruiter by location and price range you are looking to pay.
 This route can definitely be a game changer for you to save you time and money when needing to hire someone.

-Engaging a professional recruiting or headhunting service – This is not a free resource, however, with many companies, it’s free unless you hire someone from them.
-The time you save having a professional do all of the tedious tasks of finding the people, weeding them out and screening them allows you to focus on your income-generating tasks.
-You can even save money by using a recruiting service because they can help fill the position quicker resulting in fewer vacancy costs.
+Engaging a professional recruiting or headhunting service - This is not a free resource, however, with many companies, it’s free unless you hire someone from them.
+Also, the time you save having a professional do all of the time-consuming tasks of finding people, weeding them out and screening them allows you to focus on your income-generating tasks.
+Also, they can help fill the position quicker resulting in fewer vacancy costs.
 It’s an investment well worth it if you can find the right recruiting professional to work with.